Overview of DNALC COVID-19 Safety Net Guidelines (updated June 4, 2021)

-- receive a temperature check upon entry to the building.
+- receive a temperature check prior to building entry.

 - sanitize hands upon entry to the building.